 The Institute for Cooperation in Space (ICIS) is an organization that supports a world treaty to ban all space-based weapons.
-Notwithstanding its commitment to peace, ICIS contends that the emerging spacebased weapons industry needs to refocus its efforts to solving problems affecting humanity and the environment.155 The ICIS makes a solid argument stating that "[w]e can have battle stations and weapons pointed towards earth and into space, or we can build space habitats, hospitals, schools, farms, laboratories, industries, hotels and resorts, elevators and craft that will free us to explore the universe to find out more about ourselves and our neighbours."156 The UN delegates of the Committee on the Peaceful Uses of Outer Space are also proponents of a world treaty, stipulating recently the absolute necessity of "...one or more international agreements pro-hibiting the testing, deployment and use of any weapons, weapon systems or their components in outer space, the testing, deployment and use on the ground, in the sea and in the atmosphere of any weapons, weapon systems or components aimed at outer space warfare and the use of any object launched into outer space for the purpose of warfare."157
+Notwithstanding their commitment to peace, ICIS contends that the emerging space-based weapons industry needs to re-focus it efforts to solving humanity and environmental problems.155 The ICIS makes a solid argument stating that "[w]e can have battle stations and weapons pointed towards earth and into space, or we can build space habitats, hospitals, schools, farms, laboratories, industries, hotels and resorts elevators and craft that will free us to explore the universe to find out more about ourselves and our neighbours."156 The UN delegates of the Committee on the Peaceful Uses of Outer Space are also proponents of a world treaty stipulating recently the absolute necessity of "...one or more international agreements prohibiting the testing, deployment and use of any weapons, weapon systems or their components in outer space, the testing, deployment and use on the ground, in the sea and in the atmosphere of any weapons, weapon systems or components aimed at outer space warfare and the use of any object launched into outer space for the purpose of warfare."157

 The weaponization of space, therefore, is an extremely complicated proposal.
 Although the evolution of warfare seems to dictate that space will become the battlefield of the future, the cost of expansion into space may be excessive.
 The US, with its current position of global influence as the sole superpower, has become increasingly reliant on space-based assets and therefore has much to lose by waging war in space.
-The risks being taken by the US could also have an impact on global stability if a space arms race were to be instigated.
+The risks being taken by the US could also impact global stability if a space arms race were to be instigated.
 These risks seem to be inappropriate, especially considering the technological hurdles that must be overcome prior to the actual realization of a space-based weapon capability.
-Advocates for the peaceful use of space contend that the roles being envisaged for space-based weapons can be performed effectively from the ground and that the large amounts of funding being ded-icated to space-based weapon initiatives such as NMD are excessive and could be put to better use.
-In fact, both ICIS and the UN Committee on the Peaceful Uses of Outer Space support a world treaty to ban space-based weapons so that research efforts and funding can be dedicated to solving human and environmental problems.
+Advocates for the peaceful use of space contend that the roles being envisaged for space-based weapons can be performed effectively from the ground and that the large amounts of funding being dedicated to space-based weapons initiative such as NMD are excessive and could be put to better use.
+In fact, ICIS and the UN Committee on the Peaceful Uses of Outer Space both support a world treaty to ban space-based weapons so that research efforts and funding can be dedicated to solving humanity and environmental problems.